zipvilization/Zipvilization/world/time/index.md

 Higher development belongs to a sequence.

-A new level does not erase the time already invested in the structure beneath it.
+A new level does not erase the Time already invested in the structure beneath it.

-That means Zipvilization accumulates development rather than repeatedly starting over.

-**Higher territory inherits lower history.**
+> **Higher Territory inherits lower history.**

 ---

-# Structure first, maturity later
+# Structure First, Maturity Later

-Suppose a Holder acquires enough Solum to cross a territorial threshold.
+Suppose a Holder acquires enough SOLUM to cross a territorial threshold.

-At the blockchain layer, the balance changes immediately.
+At blockchain level, the balance changes immediately.

 Inside Zipvilization, the corresponding Colonist can satisfy the structural condition for a new territorial level immediately.

 But two different statements now exist:

-> **This territory qualifies structurally.**
+> **This Territory qualifies structurally.**

-and
+and:

-> **This territory is mature.**
+> **This Territory is mature.**

 They are not equivalent.